seL4/microkit/docs/manual.md

 # Introduction

-seL4 Core Platform (sel4cp) is a small and simple operating system (OS) built on the seL4 microkernel. sel4cp is designed for building system with a *static architecture*.
+The seL4 Microkit is a small and simple operating system (OS) built on the seL4 microkernel.
+Microkit is designed for building system with a *static architecture*.
 A static architecture is one where system resources are assigned up-front at system initialisation time.

 ## Purpose

-The seL4 Core Platform is intended to:
+The Microkit is intended to:

 * provide a small and simple OS for a wide range of IoT, cyberphysical and other embedded use cases;
 * provide a reasonable degree of application portability appropriate for the targeted use cases;